Solutions Engineering, Integrations & Full-Stack Development

 Best for SaaS teams, agencies, and ops-heavy businesses with scattered internal knowledge.

 Search PDFs, docs, support content, product specs, or API references and return answers with citations your team can verify.
+Retrieval is limited to unstructured source material.

 USE_CASE: Internal docs search, support knowledge, technical FAQ, customer-facing help.